 - (1) Kentucky Extension-Complete Section II, Kentucky Extension Payment Voucher, of the Application for Extension of Time to File, Form 740EXT, and send with payment.
-Write "KY Income Tax-2019" and your Social Security number(s) on the face of the check. - (2) Federal Automatic Extension-Make a copy of the lower portion of the federal Application for Automatic Extension, Form 4868, and send with payment.
-Write "KY Income Tax-2019" and your Social Security number(s) on the face of the check.
+Write "KY Income Tax-2021" and vour Social Security number(s) on the face of the check. - (2) Federal Automatic Extension-Make a copy of the lower portion of the federal Application for Automatic Extension, Form 4868, and send with payment.
+Make check payable to Kentucky State Treasurer, write "KY Income Tax-2021" and your Social Security number on the face of the check.
+Enclose the check, Federal extension and send to Kentucky Department of Revenue, Frankfort KY 40620-0009.